rystrauss/boids/README.md

 ## Usage

-First, clone this repository, which already contains an executable of the boids program.
+First, clone this repository, which already contains a binary of the boids program.
 This file can then be run with:
 ```shell script
 ./bin/boids
 ```